-Florida Blue Medicare Supplement plan G is almost the same as Medicare Plan F. The only difference in benefits is that Florida Blue Medicare Plan G doesn’t cover Part B’s yearly deductible.
-Right now, most people pay $183 for this annual deductible.
+Medicare Supplement Plan G is almost the same as Medicare Plan F. The only difference in benefits is that Medicare Plan G doesn’t cover Part B’s yearly deductible.
+Right now, most people pay $233.00 for this annual deductible in 2022.

-If the difference in premium between Florida Blue Medigap Plan G and Plan F is more than about $15 a month, you can certainly save money by buying Florida Blue Medicare Supplement plan G. In recent years, this plan has become increasingly popular because it gives Medicare recipients a chance to save money without taking a large risk on benefits.
+If the difference in the monthly premium between Medigap Plan G and Plan F is more than about $15 a month, you can certainly save money by buying Florida Blue Medicare Supplement plan G. In recent years, this plan has become increasingly popular because it gives Medicare recipients a chance to save money without taking a large risk on benefits.

-Florida Blue Medicare Supplement plan N benefits are considered a more budget-friendly choice for you if you would like to reduce your premiums and still enjoy the comprehensive coverage.
-To take advantage of cheaper rates, you will have to accept more cost sharing with Plan N when compared to the two plans above.
-Plan N has also become increasingly popular as many retirees strive to be frugal with their monthly budgets.
+Medicare Supplement Plan N benefits are considered a more budget-friendly choice for you if you would like to reduce your premiums and still enjoy the comprehensive coverage.

-These are things to know about Florida Blue Medicare Plan N benefits:
+These are things to know about Medicare Plan N benefits:

-- Like Medicare Supplement plan G, Florida Medigap Plan N benefits do not pay for the Part B deductible.
+- Like Plan G, Medigap Plan N benefits do not pay for the Part B deductible.

 - Medicare Supplement Plan F and Plan G both pay for excess charges, or amounts charged that are higher than Medicare allows.
 Plan N doesn’t, so you will probably want to be sure that your doctors and other providers accept Medicare Assignment.
 If they charge more, you may be responsible for the difference in cost.